gr8Stuff/find-political-donors/README.md

 ## Instructions to run program

+Usage : FindPoliticalDonors pathtoInputFile pathtoMedianValsByZip pathToMedianValsByDate

+In addition to the source code, the top-most directory of your repo must include the `input` and `output` directories, and a shell script named `run.sh` that compiles and runs the program(s) that implement the required features.
 Dependencies and run instructions (if any) in your `README`.

-In addition to the source code, the top-most directory of your repo must include the `input` and `output` directories, and a shell script named `run.sh` that compiles and runs the program(s) that implement the required features.

-If your solution requires additional libraries, environments, or dependencies, you must specify these in your `README` documentation.
-See the figure below for the required structure of the top-most directory in your repo, or simply clone this repo.
+run.sh compiles and runs the java program FindPoliticalDonors with the arguments as shown below.

+##Contents of run.sh
+javac -d classes ./src/*.java
+java -classpath ./classes FindPoliticalDonors ./input/itcont.txt ./output/medianvals_by_zip.txt ./output/medianvals_by_date.txt

 ## Repo directory structure